Ignite Tech Academy

 Built for students with a life.

-8–10 hours per week — most of it spent actually building, not watching videos.
-Designed to fit around school, sports, and real life, without cutting corners on what you learn.
+8–10 hours per week.
+Most of it building, not watching.
+Designed around school, sports, and real life.

 A week in the program